ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnExitTrigger` at the end of the script.
-This function will check if the local player has exited the `SPRINT_BOOST_TRIGGER` volume, and close the sprint boost UI.

 #### Create OnEnterTrigger Function

+This function will check when the local player has entered the `SPRINT_BOOST_TRIGGER` volume and turn on interaction so the label will show up for the player.

 ```lua
 local function OnEnterTrigger(trigger, obj)